wpilibsuite/GradleRIO/README.md

     team = "5333"                         // Your team number.
 Required
     robotClass = "org.usfirst.myteam"     // Your robot main class (where you implement RobotBase / IterativeRobot)

-    deployTimeout = 3                     // The time (in seconds) to wait before timing out on an SSH connection deployDirectory = "/home/lvuser"      // The directory to deploy your jar to rioIP = "10.53.33.2"                  // The IP Address of your RoboRIO.
+    deploy = true                         // Whether to deploy to the RoboRIO or not.
+By default, this is true. deployTimeout = 3                     // The time (in seconds) to wait before timing out on an SSH connection deployDirectory = "/home/lvuser"      // The directory to deploy your jar to rioIP = "10.53.33.2"                  // The IP Address of your RoboRIO.
 Automatically calculated from team number if not set